cdktf/cdktf-provider-googlebeta/docs/googleIamWorkforcePoolProvider.java.md

 The Response Type to request for in the OIDC Authorization Request for web sign-in.

+The 'CODE' Response Type is recommended to avoid the Implicit Flow, for security reasons.
+CODE: The 'response_type=code' selection uses the Authorization Code Flow for web sign-in.
+Requires a configured client secret.
 ID_TOKEN: The 'response_type=id_token' selection uses the Implicit Flow for web sign-in.
-Possible values: ["ID_TOKEN"]
+Possible values: ["CODE", "ID_TOKEN"]

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/4.72.1/docs/resources/google_iam_workforce_pool_provider#response_type GoogleIamWorkforcePoolProvider#response_type}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/4.74.0/docs/resources/google_iam_workforce_pool_provider#response_type GoogleIamWorkforcePoolProvider#response_type}

 ---